ecadlabs/taquito/docs/set_delegate.md

 author: Simon Boissonneault-Robert
 ---

-# Delegation and Baking/Staking
+# Delegation and Baking

-## What is baking (staking) in Tezos?
+## What is baking in Tezos?
-Staking is a concept of participation in forming blocks in any blockchain using the Proof-of-Stake consensus algorithm.
-In Tezos we call this term "Baking".
+"Baking" in Tezos is a generalized concept of participation in forming blocks on the blockchain using the Proof-of-Stake consensus algorithm.
 Everyone who holds Tezos coins can produce, sign, and validate blocks to get rewards in proportion to their stake.

-To become a baker, all you need to do is to run your own node with a baking software and keep it online and up to date.
+To become a baker, all you need to do is to run your own node with baking software and keep it online and up to date.
+You will also need a minimum of 8000ꜩ (XTZ) to participate in baking.

+Note: the minimum amount needed to have baking rights might change as new protocols get rolled out in the future.

-## What is Delegation?
+## What is delegation?
 Delegation is when you give your baking rights to another person (baker).
 This mechanism in Tezos allows users to participate in staking and receive Tezos rewards without running their own node.

 In Tezos, a delegation operation will set the delegate of an address.